I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 - What supplies are needed

 - Types of acrylic paints and pouring mediums to use

 - Step-by-step directions to make a flip cup painting

 What Is Flip Cup Painting?

 Flip cup painting is an acrylic pouring technique where different colors of paint are mixed with a pouring medium, before being poured into a larger cup.
 A surface, such as a canvas, is placed face down on the cup, then "flipped" so the cup is upside down on the canvas.
 The cup is then lifted to let the paint flow out in a puddle.
 After that, the canvas is tilted until the paint has covered the entire surface.

-- Bottles of Acrylic Paint - At least 4 to 6 colors of either craft acrylic paint, or artist quality liquid or soft body acrylics
+- Bottles* of acrylic paint: At least four to six colors of either craft acrylic paint or artist-quality liquid or soft body acrylics.

-- Pouring Medium - This gives the paint a “marbled” look as it’s poured.
-Start with at least an 8-ounce bottle.
-Some brands include Liquitex Professional Pouring Medium, Golden GAC 800, and DecoArt Pouring Medium.
+- Pouring medium: This gives the paint a “marbled” look as its poured.
+Start with at least an eight-ounce bottle.
+Brands include Liquitex Professional Gloss Pouring Medium, Golden GAC 800, and DecoArt Pouring Medium.
 Other products that can be used as a pouring medium include Flood Floetrol Latex Based Paint Additive and Elmer’s Glue-All.

-- Plastic Beverage Cups - It's helpful to have a pack of two sizes, such as 9-ounces for mixing, and 16-ounces for the flip cup.
+- Plastic beverage cups: It's helpful to have packs in two sizes, such as nine ounces for mixing and 16 ounces for the flip cup.

-- Measuring Spoons - For measuring paint and pouring medium
+- Measuring spoons to measure paint and pouring medium.

-Note: Tubes of regular acrylic paint can be used, but they’ll need to be thinned down with pouring medium before using.
+*Note: Tubes of regular acrylic paint can be used, but they’ll need to be thinned down with pouring medium before use.